-Camping can already be a little tricky, making sure you’re prepared with everything you need for a peaceful outing, and having the whole fam there can really be a lot of work for mom.
-These best camping tips for families with toddlers, from Stacee, are so helpful.
+Camping can already be a little tricky, making sure you’re prepared with everything you need for a peaceful outing, and having the whole fam there can really be a lot of work for mom..
+ESPECIALLY if you’re camping with a 4 year old.
+These camping tips for parents, from Stacee, are so helpful.
 We’re so happy to have her here to share with us!

 Hi, I’m Stacee, and I am so excited to be posting on “Or So She Says…“!
 I have debated and debated and talked to everyone I know and I finally decided on the best camping tips for families.
 I am 30 years old and can’t remember if there was ever a summer I didn’t go camping.
 I often spent a great majority of the summer in the mountains (for weeks at a time) with my family.
 We would take the trailer up the mountain and forget about the rest of the world for a while.
 Great fun and great memories.
 And now that I have my own family we follow the tradition.
 We have yet to stay for weeks, but a weekend works out great.
 So I thought I would share some camping tips for families and what knowledge I have on the subject.

 1. Find the perfect spot